 July is named after Julius Caesar, the famous Roman emperor.
 He created the first solar (sun) calendar.
 Before that, people used a lunar (moon) calendar.

 The school year ends in July.
 The exams are finished and lessons are more relaxed.
 A lot of schools have a sports day.
 There are races and games for the children, and parents are invited to watch.
 Sometimes there is a race for mums and dads!
-State schools close for the summer around the third week of July and then the children have six weeks’ summer holiday.
-Private schools and universities have even longer summer breaks.
+State schools close for the summer and then the children have six weeks’ summer holiday.
+Private schools and universities have even longer.

 About the blog